Graph Anomaly Detection in Time Series: A Survey: Challenges and Future Directions

-\textbf{Detection of Multiple Types of Graph Anomalies}. \v{As is seen from Table \ref{tab:comparison}, }the majority of existing methods could only detect either anomalous nodes, edges, sub-graphs, or graphs.
-However, in many real-world systems, different observations can have different types of anomalies; e.g., in some observations, only a single sensor is anomalous, but in some other observations, a group of sensors is anomalous. \v{Moreover, although \b{some of the} existing studies use $\text{Sim}\{\cdot,\cdot\}$ to facilitate the method performance on detecting anomalous nodes, edges, sub-graphs, and graphs, \b{there is no study that }targets to detect anomalous $\text{Sim}\{\cdot,\cdot\}$.
-Since $\text{Sim}\{\cdot,\cdot\}$ presents both short-term and long-term relationships across observations, analyzing $\text{Sim}\{\cdot,\cdot\}$ can be \b{beneficial} for understanding the underlying dynamics of time-series, e.g., any anomalous $\text{Sim}\{\cdot,\cdot\}$ can be considered as an unexpected shift of time-series dynamic.} Thus, having a model that can detect multiple types of anomalies, \v{including $\text{Sim}\{\cdot,\cdot\}$,} \s{in the constructed graphs }would be a very interesting research line.
+\textbf{Detection of Multiple Types of Graph Anomalies}.
+Most of existing methods could only detect either anomalous nodes, edges, sub-graphs, or graphs.
+However, in many real-world systems, different observations can have different anomaly types; e.g., in some observations, only a single sensor is anomalous, but in other observations, a group of sensors is anomalous.
+Moreover, although few studies \cite{hadi2023vehicle} use $\text{Sim}\{\cdot,\cdot\}$ to facilitate detecting anomalous nodes, edges, sub-graphs, and graphs, there is no study that targets to detect anomalous $\text{Sim}\{\cdot,\cdot\}$.
+Since $\text{Sim}\{\cdot,\cdot\}$ presents both short-term and long-term relationships across observations, analyzing $\text{Sim}\{\cdot,\cdot\}$ can be beneficial for understanding the underlying dynamics of time-series, e.g., any anomalous $\text{Sim}\{\cdot,\cdot\}$ can be considered as an unexpected shift of time-series dynamics.
+Thus, having a model that can detect multiple anomaly types, including $\text{Sim}\{\cdot,\cdot\}$, would be a very interesting research line.

 \textbf{Broader Scope of Methodology}.
 Each category in the G-TSAD studies has its own strengths and drawbacks.
-AE-based and predictive-based methods are simple to implement as the losses are easy to build, but recovering the input and learning long-term dependencies is \b{a challenging task to realize.} In contrast, despite its capability shown in existing studies, GAN-based methods are difficult to implement due to the adversarial training process that needs a careful selection of hyperparameters, the network architecture, and the optimization algorithm.
+AE-based and predictive-based methods are simple to implement as the losses are easy to build, but recovering the input and learning long-term dependencies is a challenging task to realize.
+Meanwhile, GAN-based methods are difficult to implement due to the adversarial training process that needs a careful selection of hyperparameters, the network architecture, and the optimization algorithm.
 SSL methods have shown promising results but designing the frameworks, augmentation techniques, and loss functions heavily relies on empirical experiments.
-These disadvantages \b{may cause} poor performance in detecting anomalies.
-To improve overall anomaly detection accuracy, leveraging the complementary strengths of these approaches is important.
-For example, we can integrate the AE-based reconstruction and predictive-based models to detect a wider range of anomalies.
-While the reconstruction model detects anomalies that occur in the \b{current/past time}, the predictive-based model can detect anomalies that occur in the future.
+These disadvantages may cause poor AD performance.
+To improve overall AD accuracy, leveraging the complementary strengths of these approaches is important.
+For example, we can integrate the AE-based and predictive-based models to detect a wider range of anomalies.
+While the AE-based detects anomalies that occur in the current/past time, the predictive-based model can detect anomalies that occur in the future.